CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 * In the informal backyard sector, households rent a fraction of backyard (not directly housing) owned by formal subsidized housing residents and are responsible for building their own "shack" (owner-occupiers).
 Then, they pay for overall capital depreciation (general and from structural and content damages) and interest over construction costs too.
 * In the informal settlement sector, households rent land from absentee landlords (not directly housing) and are responsible for building their own "shack" (owner-occupiers).
 Then, they pay for overall capital depreciation (general and from structural and content damages) and interest over construction costs too.

-Note that both optimization programmes are concave, hence they can be maximized using first-order optimality conditions (setting the partial derivatives to zero), as detailed in cite:t:`pfeiffer`.
+Note that both optimization programmes are concave, hence they can be maximized using first-order optimality conditions (setting the partial derivatives to zero), as detailed in :cite:t:`pfeiffer`.

 """""""""""""""""""""""""
 Equilibrium dwelling size